jszady/obsidian-notes/111 School/Year 2/1 Land Law/Notes/2025-10-08 - Landlord & Tenant.md

 		- Shared spaces
 			- hard to show exclusive possession
 			- there are 2 options
-				- Joint Tenancy (one collective right) all occupiers together share one lease
+				- Joint Tenancy (one collective right) all occupiers together share one lease [[AG Securities v Vaughan]]
 				- the things they share
 					- possession
 						- each tenant has the same right to possess the whole property